-No, you do not need landlord insurance by UK law, but if you employ people, you do.
+No, you do not need landlord insurance by UK law, but if you want protecting fire and flooding, get a policy?

 The answer to that my friend is no but you do need insurance if you employ people within your letting business.
 This article will address what you need to know in detail.